Children and Teens: Consent Laws and Marriages

 In the global age of consent laws, child marriages continue to be a pressing issue, with many countries still allowing underage individuals to be married off.

 Despite efforts to end this practice, it continues to persist in many countries due to various factors such as poverty, gender inequality, and cultural norms.
 In this global age, laws regarding the age of consent and child marriage play a crucial role in protecting children and ensuring their rights are upheld.
-This article will explore the impact of child marriages, global laws on child marriage, age of consent laws worldwide, challenges in implementing laws, and efforts to protect children from this harmful practice.

 Understanding Child Marriage

-Child marriage refers to a marriage or union in which one or both parties are under the age of 18.
+Child marriage refers to a marriage or union in which one or both parties are under 18.
 It is a violation of children’s rights and has detrimental effects on their physical, emotional, and psychological well-being.
 Child marriage often results in girls being forced to drop out of school, face early pregnancies, and experience domestic violence.
 Boys are also affected by child marriage, although to a lesser extent compared to girls.

 Impact of Child Marriages